 No need for a Cryptocurrency wallet that are prone to hacks.
 Just log in or open a live account in minutes

-CME’s BTC contract will be priced off of the CME Bitcoin Reference Rate, an index that references pricing data from four major cryptocurrency exchange: Bitstamp, GDAX, itBit and Kraken.
+CME’s BTC contract will be priced off the CME Bitcoin Reference Rate, an index that references pricing data from four major cryptocurrency exchange: Bitstamp, GDAX, itBit and Kraken.

 Our FCM’s may require additional margins beyond the exchange minimum requirements.